While most plastic totes aren’t designed to be locked, I experimented until I found a way to lock any plastic storage bin with a lid.

 My most recent move was from Seattle to St. Louis, and while handing over my moving storage plastic totes to the transport company charged with getting my belongings from point A to point B, I did decide to seal my plastic storage totes more than I had during previous moves.

-In 2019, when I left on my international travel, I signed off all my possessions to the custody of Livable, a then-startup (since bought out) that picked up items and stored them in a warehouse before eventually re-delivering them when you requested your stuff to be returned.
-I had a pretty good experience using this off-site storage service but even with the built-in locks on my plastic totes, I wasn’t totally comfortable with how secure my totes were with the movers and in storage.
+In 2019, when I left on my international travel, I signed off all my possessions to the custody of a (not defunct) company that picked up items and stored them in a warehouse before eventually re-delivering them on request.
+I had a good experience using this off-site storage service.
+Even with the built-in locks on my plastic totes, though, I wasn’t entirely comfortable with putting valuable things in storage.

-At that time, I simply attempted to give myself a bit of peace of mind by wrapping totes with shrinkwrap and packing tape- but by the time my totes were returned, my makeshift seal looked like a mummy wearing oversized wrapping: loose and falling to shred.
+At that time, I simply attempted to give myself a bit of peace of mind by wrapping totes with shrinkwrap and packing tape.
+This mostly failed.
+By the time my totes were returned, my makeshift seal looked like a mummy wearing oversized wrapping: loose and falling to shred.

 When I began planning my cross-country move from Seattle to St. Louis, I knew that I needed a better way to seal my storage totes.
 A particularly complicated move, the Seattle to St. Louis move involved packing what I could in my car, leaving the remaining totes outdoors for the movers coming several days later, and then having my belongings delivered to a storage unit outside of St. Louis where they would stay until I purchased a home.